 This article talks specifically about applying for and obtaining a non-lucrative residence visa (NLV) for a U.S. citizen from the Spanish Consulate in Los Angeles, California in late November 2021.
-The Spanish Consulates in other locations (e.g., San Francisco, Chicago, Miami, New York) had different requirements, at least until early March 2022 when Spain broke links to all of their individual consulate’s websites.
-Perhaps Spain is standardizing their requirements across all consulates now (hopefully).
-If so, some of the information below may already be outdated.
-Still, many tips below may still be helpful.
+The Spanish Consulates in other locations (e.g., San Francisco, Chicago, Miami, New York) have different requirements.
+Always refer to your consulate’s web page as the “final word” on the requirements.

 When I decided to move to Spain to live with my girlfriend there, a top question was how?
 For an American citizen to stay in Spain—or any country in the Schengen Area for that matter—for more than three of the last six months, a special visa is needed.